ForgeRock/fr-config-manager/packages/fr-config-pull/README.md

 Therefore, for managing CSP configuration specifically, you need to set the environment variable `TENANT_ACCESS_TOKEN` with an access token with this scope - for example from the admin UI.
 Therefore the `csp` command is not included by default for `fr-config-pull all`.

+`fr-config-pull org-privileges`

+The `--name` option can be used with the `org-privileges` command to pull a specific config: the valid config names are

+- `alphaOrgPrivileges`
+- `bravoOrgPrivileges`
+- `privilegeAssignments`